MicahHiggins/tutorial-game/README.md

 	Added health and shield powerups but the collisions aren't working.
 Took about 4 hours

 	Added Bomb powerup, dash skill and fast enemies once you reach a certain point.
 Powerup collisions still aren't working and I have no idea why.
 Took probably 4 more hours.
 Around 8 hours total today, mostly due to trying to figure out why collisions aren't working

+9/17
+	FastEnemies and Bolt now despawn when starting a new game,